-Prepare : Before you leave your house, make sure you’ve got all the essentials!
-Carry a small bag or put things in your pockets to fit in : a collar and a non-retractable leash, a little water for yourself and the furball, a small cup from which your dog can drink, a plastic bag to clean up behind your dog and, most importantly, some high value doggie treats to help you get out of some sticky situations.
+Before you leave your house, make sure you’ve got all the essentials!
+Carry a small bag or put things in your pockets to fit in: a collar and a non-retractable leash, a little water for yourself and the furball, a small cup from which your dog can drink, a plastic bag to clean up behind your dog and, most importantly, some high-value doggie treats to help you get out of some sticky situations.

-Poise: As always, you are the leader of the pack.
+As always, you are the leader of the pack.
 Keep yourself alert, aware, focused and calm.
 Make sure that you are leading your dog and not the other way around.
-Be cognisant of potentially threatening situations and steer clear of them.
+Be cognizant of potentially threatening situations and steer clear of them.

-Party! : At the end of the day, you’re out to spend some quality time with your pet.
+At the end of the day, you’re out to spend some quality time with your pet.
 Make it fun!
 Allow him to explore things he finds interesting.
-If your dog is the adventurous type, do take great precaution before taking him off the leash.
-He may embrace his new found freedom and run in every direction.
+If your dog is the adventurous type, do take great precautions before taking him off the leash.
+He may embrace his newfound freedom and run in every direction.
 Many dog owners ensure they are in an enclosed area before they get ready to play a quick game of fetch.
-But being out, means a chance for your dog to get some good fresh air and exercise.
+But being out means a chance for your dog to get some good fresh air and exercise.
 Have a great time while doing so!